 GMS does not accept executable file types as application attachments.
 These disallowed file types include, but are not limited to, the following extensions: ".com," ".bat," ".exe," ".vbs," ".cfg," ".dat," ".db," ".dbf," ".dll," ".ini," ".log," ".ora," ".sys," and ".zip."
-GMS may reject applications with files that use these extensions.
-It is important to allow time to change the type of file(s) if the application is rejected.
+GMS may reject applications

-All applicants are required to complete the following steps:
+All applicants are required to complete the following steps.

-Every applicant entity must comply with all applicable System for Award Management (SAM) and unique entity identifier (currently, Data Universal Numbering System ["DUNS"] number) requirements.
+Every applicant entity must comply with all applicable System for Award Management (SAM) and unique entity identifier (currently, a Data Universal Numbering System ["DUNS"] number) requirements.
 If an applicant entity has not fully complied with applicable SAM and unique identifier requirements by the time OJP makes award decisions, OJP may determine that the applicant is not qualified to receive an award and may use that determination as a basis for making the award to a different applicant.